What is WCG (wide color gamut) & color volume in a TV?

-Do you know how many colors can our eyes see?
-You shouldn’t have imagined that they can see billions of colors.
+You shouldn’t have imagined that our eyes can see billions of colors.

 For instance, take a look at the following picture of a parrot sitting over the branch of a tree.
 Try to count the number of colors in this picture.